awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/resize_ebs.md

 ![resize_ebs_2](/images/ecs-spot-capacity-providers/resize_ebs_2.png)

 {{% notice info %}}
-Please make sure that the changes went through and the EBS volume now reflects the new size of the volume.
+Please make sure changes went through, and the EBS volume now reflects the new size of the volume.
 {{% /notice %}}

 ## Resize FS